ryanra/rust/src/doc/tutorial.md

 Rust's `match` construct is a generalized, cleaned-up version of C's `switch` construct.
-You provide it with a value and a number of *arms*, each labelled with a pattern, and the code compares the value against each pattern in order until one matches.
+You provide it with a value and a number of *arms*, each labeled with a pattern, and the code compares the value against each pattern in order until one matches.
 The matching pattern executes its corresponding arm.

 ~~~~
-let my_number = 1;
+let my_number = 1i;
 match my_number {
   0     => println!("zero"),
   1 | 2 => println!("one or two"),